Calibrated inference: statistical inference that accounts for both sampling uncertainty and distributional uncertainty: Calibrated Inference

 As discussed above, for the case of $M$-estimators, this assumption can be justified via Lemma~\ref{lemma:asymptotic-consistency-m-estimators} and Lemma~\ref{lemma:asymptotic-gaussianity-m-estimator}.
 We will now formalize the premise that the data analyst considers each of the $\hat \theta^k$ a reasonable estimator for the parameter of interest, $\theta^0$. \begin{assumption}[Agreement] We have $\theta^k = \theta^{0}$ for $k=1,\ldots,K$. \end{assumption}

 This assumption must be justified with scientific background knowledge.
 Intuitively, the assumption states that if both sampling uncertainty and distributional uncertainty were negligible, the estimators would agree.
-In Section~\ref{sec:numerical}, we discuss in a numerical example how the choice of such estimators can be justified and study the behaviour of our method in cases where the estimators do not agree asymptotically.
+In Section~\ref{sec:numerical}, we discuss in a numerical example how the choice of such estimators can be justified.
 If the data scientist does not believe in asymptotic agreement of the estimators, we present conservative confidence intervals in the Appendix, Section~\ref{sec:altway}.

-\subsection{Confidence intervals}
+\subsection{Confidence Intervals}

 Now let us turn to constructing confidence intervals for $\theta^0$.
-Assume that the data analyst has access to $K$ different estimators $\hat{\theta}^1, \dots, \hat{\theta}^K$ that are asymptotically linear for estimating $\theta^0$ with influence functions $\phi^1(D), \dots, \phi^K(D)$.
+Assume that the data analyst has access to $K$ different estimators $\hat{\theta}^1, \dots, \hat{\theta}^K$.
+We assume that these estimators are asymptotically linear for estimating $\theta^0$ with influence functions $\phi^1(D), \dots, \phi^K(D)$, i.e.\ that equation~\eqref{eq:asymplinearity} holds.
+As discussed above, this can be justified for common estimators using the theory in Section~\ref{sec:setting}.
 For expository simplicity, for now we assume that their influence functions $\phi^1(D), \dots, \phi^K(D)$ are uncorrelated and have the same variance $\sigma^2 > 0$ under $\mathbb{P}$.
 Later in the section, we discuss how to construct confidence intervals for general cases where influence functions are possibly correlated and have different variances.
-Since the estimators are asymptotically unbiased, uncorrelated, and have the same variance, as final estimate we consider the mean of estimators, $\hat{\theta}^{\text{pooled}} = \frac{1}{K}\sum_k \hat{\theta}^k$.
+Since the estimators are asymptotically unbiased, uncorrelated, and have the same variance, as the final estimate we consider the mean of estimators, $\hat{\theta}^{\text{pooled}} = \frac{1}{K}\sum_k \hat{\theta}^k$.
 In the following, we will investigate the asymptotic behaviour of this estimator.

 By Assumption~\ref{assump:a1}, \ref{ass:agreement} and Lemma~\ref{lemma:random_weight}, for $k = 1, \dots, K$,

 where $Z_k$ are independent standard normal random variables.
 Thus,

 On the other hand, define the between-estimator variance